 The harbor is flanked by the northern shore of Hong Kong Island and the southern coast of Kowloon, often referred to locally as the “Hong Kong side” and “Kowloon side”.
 This forms the lively “downtown” or core urban area of Hong Kong, which you will most likely spend a fair amount of time exploring as a visitor.

 Hong Kong is compact and crowded, so keep it simple when it comes to what you plan to carry with you.
-Bring a messenger-style bag or one of these cute backpacks that will allow you to go hands-free.
+Add to your Hong Kong packing list a messenger-style bag or one of these cute backpacks that will allow you to go hands-free.

 Don’t forget to carry a small packet of tissues with you, as toilet paper is often absent in many public restrooms.
 This can easily be picked up from a corner convenience store upon arrival.